rust-lang/rfcs/text/0000-async-stream.md

 in the `futures-util` crate, but we have not included them because they involve closure arguments, and we have not yet finalized the design of async closures.

-However, the core methods alone are extremely unergonomic.
+However, the core `poll_next` method alone is extremely unergonomic.
 You can't even iterate over the items coming out of the stream.
 Therefore, we include a few minimal convenience methods that are not dependent on any unstable features, such as `next`.